Hemistone/diffvg/README.md

 PyTorch-only.
 TensorFlow support has been removed.

 We use a PEP 517 build with CMake (scikit-build-core).
-Poetry is deprecated.
+Legacy `setup.py` builds are removed.

 Important: activate the Python environment you intend to use before running any `pip`/`uv` commands to avoid mixing environments.